coq/coq/doc/sphinx/language/core/primitive.rst

    Print Assumptions one_minus_one_is_zero.

-The reduction machines (:tacn:`vm_compute`, :tacn:`native_compute`) implement
-dedicated, efficient, rules to reduce the applications of these primitive operations.
+The reduction machines implement dedicated, efficient rules to reduce the applications of these primitive operations.

 The extraction of these primitives can be customized similarly to the extraction of regular axioms (see :ref:`extraction`).
 Nonetheless, the :g:`ExtrOCamlInt63`